-The 'two week' appointment system means that a specialist can see any patient with symptoms that might indicate cancer as quickly as possible.
+The urgent suspected cancer referral system means that a specialist can see any patient with symptoms that might indicate cancer as quickly as possible.

 Cancer is more likely to be cured if detected and treated early.

 We appreciate that this is a worrying time for you, but hopefully you will be reassured that your GP is taking your symptoms seriously and that you will not be waiting too long to get an exact diagnosis.